pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

 * `Code blocks`_

-`Page makers`_ are like pages, but include content that is computed when the participant's web page loads.
+`Pages`_ display content to the participant.
+`Page makers`_ produce pages dynamically based on the participant's state.
 `Code blocks`_ contain server logic that is executed in between pages, for example to assign the participant to a group or to save the participant's data.